- What is the Bonner Leaders Program?

 The mission of the Bonner Leaders Program is to transform the lives of students and members, the life of their campus, their local community and the world through community engagement and leadership.
 The Bonner Program is designed to heighten the overall education students and members receive by asking them to engage in ongoing work in their community and helping them develop the experience, skills, knowledge and values necessary to make that work meaningful and lasting.

 Bonner Leaders are a select group of students who represent Young Harris College through outreach work, through building relationships and through shared experiences in learning and leadership at non-profit agencies throughout the community.
-Bonners work at their community partner sites approximately eight to 10 hours per week during the academic year and have the option of choosing a site at which to work during the summer months as well.
+Bonners work on campus and at their community partner sites between 7-10 hours per week during the academic year.

 In addition, Bonners meet together regularly with their peers, with campus staff and faculty and with community leaders to help deepen their understanding of themselves as individuals, as Young Harris students and as citizens of the larger community beyond.
 Students also attend regional and national Bonner conferences throughout the year, as well as partner with Bonner programs at other institutions.